Atigit15/Interview-Prep/README.md

-This directory aims to provide all the materials required to crack a SDE Interview.
+This directory aims to provide all the materials required to crack an SDE Interview.

 # What you need
 - Core CS concepts knowledge